 Coverage and the ignore policy

-Fluvie gates line coverage at 97% on three library packages.
-They are fluvie,
+Fluvie gates line coverage at 97% on every package under packages/.
+The goal

 Run the gate before you commit: